pomerium/pomerium/docs/enterprise/reference/manage.md

 ## Routes

-A Route provides access to a service through Pomerium.
+A Route defines how to access a service running behind Pomerium.
+This includes authentication (both for Pomerium and passed through to the service), rewrites, header management, load balancing, etc.

 ### General